 Speed data entry tasks by creating reports that automatically display in Grid Edit mode.
 These reports let your users enter lots of records at once.
 For instance, say they need to enter multiple timecards at the end of the week.
 To create a tool like this, create a new report and make its type Grid Edit.

 Note: Users with the Basic Access access level may not create Grid Edit reports.

-Often you'll want to add a master record and related detail records all at once.
+Often you'll want to add a parent record and related child records all at once.
 For instance when you create a new project, you'd like to create tasks for the project at the same time.
 This ability is a great feature to offer your end users.
-Grant this ability by embedding a report on the master form and then make that report editable so they can edit and add related records spreadsheet-style.
+Grant this ability by embedding a report on the parent form and then make that report editable so they can edit and add related records spreadsheet-style.
 Read how.

 If you have fast fingers, you may find these keyboard shortcuts useful in Grid Edit: